|Filed by the Registrant [X]|

 |2)||Form, Schedule or Registration Statement No.:|

-[The following communication was sent to retired employees of Meritor, Inc. via email on February 22, 2022.]
+[The following communication was sent to employees of Meritor, Inc. via email on February 22, 2022.]

-I have important news to share about the future of Meritor.
+I have important news to share about the future of our company.
 Moments ago, we issued a press release (attached) announcing that Meritor has reached an agreement to be acquired by Cummins.

 Cummins is a global leader in the design, manufacture, distribution and service of a broad portfolio of power solutions.
 Their products range from diesel, natural gas, electric and hybrid powertrains to powertrain-related components.
 Like Meritor, Cummins has strong brand recognition, a 100-year history and leading positions in many of the markets it serves.
-Based on our discussions with Cummins, it is clear they have tremendous respect for our team and that we have compatible cultures and values.
+Based on our discussions with Cummins, it is clear they have tremendous respect for our team and that we have compatible cultures and values, particularly regarding our emphasis on safety and quality.

 Cautionary Language Regarding Forward-Looking Statements